Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Selectively deposited nanoribbon devices

+where $C = \epsilon A / d$ is the parallel-plate capacitance of the field-effect device, with $\epsilon$ the dielectric constant of the dielectric between gate and TI, $A$ the area of the gated top surface of the TI and $d$ the separation between gate and top surface.

-where $C$ is the capacitance of the field-effect device.
-The geometry of devices investigated induces a non-homogeneous electric field distribution and the capacitance on the nanoribbon perimeter $P$ becomes a position dependent value $C(s)$, where $s=[0,P]$.
-An effective capacitance model can be used to describe the gate effect on the surface state spectrum on the perimeter of a nanoribbon or nanowire geometry \cite{Ziegler2018}.
-The average, gate dependent energy of the surface state charge carriers can be determined following
+In the case of a nanoribbon (a false-colored scanning electron micrograph of a 200\,nm wide ribbon Hall bar is shown in Fig.~\ref{fig1} a)), the applied electric field (as schematically depicted in Fig.~\ref{fig1} b)) will simultaneously change the charge carrier density within the top surface (green), the bulk (red) and the bottom surface (green) \cite{Kozlov2016,Luepke2018}.
+The geometry of devices investigated induces a non-homogeneous electric field distribution and the capacitance becomes a position-dependent value $C(y(s), z(s)) \equiv C(s)$, with $s=[0,P]$ parameterizing the position coordinates along the perimeter $P$ of the ribbon cross section.
+An effective capacitance model can be used to describe the perimeter-averaged gate effect on the topological surface states which extend \emph{phase-coherently} across the complete perimeter of a nanoribbon or nanowire geometry, as considered in Ref.~\cite{Ziegler2018}.
+Here, we extend this approach to account for non-homegeneous Fermi level pinning along the ribbon perimeter.
+The average gate dependent energy of the surface state charge carriers can be determined following

 where $v_{\text{F}}$ is the Fermi velocity, $\langle ... \rangle$ denotes the average along the nanoribbon perimeter $P$, $E_{\text{DP}}$ the Dirac point energy and $n_{\text{2D}}^{\text{TSS}}$ the charge carrier density on the topological surface states (TSSs). $n_{\text{2D}}^{\text{TSS,av.}}$ is the average charge carrier density on the topological surface states and $C_{\text{eff}}^{\text{TSS}}$ the effective capacitance.
 In systems where the surface state spectrum is initially pinned to the Dirac point ($n_{\text{2D}}^{\text{TSS}} =0$) the equation simplifies to \cite{Ziegler2018}